 Problem is, it's hard to improve your survey if you don't know where to start.
 Here are 3 tips that can put you on the right track and inspire you to take your survey-design chops to the next level:

 Use a quota to control who takes your survey

 Let’s say that you’re sending an online survey to gauge opinion about your cereal product.
 You want a representative sample with equal parts men and women and equal parts Californians and Texans.
 You’re not going to want to waste your time by sorting through more responses from a given category than you need.

 You can add a quota to cap your responses from certain respondents.
 For example, if your quota 50 men and 50 women, you’ll want to include a question early in the survey asking about your respondent’s gender.
 Once you have 50 responses from men, your survey will screen out each additional male that tries to take your survey.
 Aside from saving you money (if you’re purchasing respondents on a survey panel, like SurveyMonkey Audience), this can also make your analysis job much simpler.
 Avoid the problem of unequal distributions ahead of time, by setting quotas to make sure you get just what (and who) you’re looking for.

 Use the Ranking Question Type to compare your answer options

 Imagine you’re sending a survey, and you don’t just want feedback on one item; you want to know how your respondents feel about that item in relation to other items—colors your customers prefer for their cars, for example.

-Previously, you could have solved this problem in other ways.
-The true genius of the Ranking Question Type (in our humble opinion) is that it forces your respondents to rank the answers uniquely and chronologically.
-There is no way for them to give every option a moderately enthusiastic “3” rating, because the question type won’t allow it.
+You can use the Ranking Question Type to make respondents provide a unique answer for each option.
+There's no way for them to give every option a moderately enthusiastic “3” rating, because the question type won’t allow it.